Gburdel/UVlightsensor/README.md

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/cb358408-6615-45a0-9e63-4a8c9b5b8d40)

+# Mounting the Parts in a Case
 View inside the black box case.
-Note the small battery on the right.
+Note the small lithium battery on the right.
 It comes with a JST connector that plugs into the ESP32 module.
 The module includes a charger circuit and it will automaticaly charge the small lithuim battery when a USB C cable is attached (and the power switch is on.
+The power switch is on the left side of the case.